sarasleit/net/README.md

 > [!TIP]
 > You can use an online **Subnet Calculator** to verify your calculations while learning.

+# Common Log Messages
+- **packet accepted** : The device has successfully received the packet and started processing it.
+- **invalid IP address** :The interface is configured with an invalid IP address.
+Check that the IP address is correctly formatted and belongs to the appropriate network.
+- **destination does not match any interface** : The destination IP **does not** belong to any network (directly connected) >> (in same network) to the current device.
+- **pass through routing table** : The device searches its routing table to find the best route to the destination.
+This is a normal step, not an error. this prosses done when two devices want to make comunication but thay are not belong in same network .
+- **invalid destination IP for this way** : The configured destination IP is not valid for this communication path.
+Verify the destination IP address and network configuration.
+- **loop detected** :The packet returned to a device that had already processed it, causing a forwarding loop or packet repetition.

+ > [!NOTE]
+> Routers route packets to **networks**, not individual hosts.
+>
+> For example, if a router connects the network:
+>
+> ```
+> 93.74.210.128/25
+> ```
+>
+> a single route to this network allows access to **every host** inside it:
+>
+> ```
+> 93.74.210.129
+> ...
+> 93.74.210.254
+> ```
+>
+> If a router connects multiple LANs, each LAN requires **one route** in the routing table—not one route for every device.

 # AI USING
 # RESOURCES